Planning a paper

 • Have the distribution costs been budgeted for?

-The supplier is responsible for supplying copies to Parliament for Members and Peers at no additional cost to you, so you don’t need to count and pay for these copies unless you have chosen the ‘distribution-management’ option.
+The framework supplier is responsible for supplying copies to Parliament for Members and Peers at no additional cost to you, so you don’t need to count and pay for these copies unless you have chosen another printer.

 Despatch and publication

-Make sure that both the print-ready PDF and web-optimised PDF have been passed to your digital team, or that of your parent department ahead of laying.
-This will help minimise the time between laying and subsequent publication on GOV.UK.
-Depending on size, or length, some documents’ files will include more than one web-optimised PDF and one print-ready PDF.
+Make sure that versions for online publication have been passed to your digital team, or that of your parent department ahead of laying.
+This will help minimise the time between laying and subsequent publication.
+Depending on size, or length, some documents’ files will include more than one web PDF and one print-ready PDF.

 Check to see if there are any restrictions on the size of files that can be sent and received by email in your organisation.
 If these limits apply you will need to make other arrangements to ensure that the files are received in time for prompt publication.
 Alternatives to email could include the use of memory sticks/courier or your supplier’s FTP site.
 In addition, some organisations’ shared email accounts may allow larger files to be received than personal email accounts.
 Ensure that the arrangements provide the appropriate level of security and if this is unclear consult with your organisation’s security officer.